Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/isp.md

 - Of: Returns an item stack provider with the given item and modifiers
     - 1st argument: An item stack, the item stack of the ISP
     - *Optional 2nd argument*: A string, json array, json object, of list of strings and/or json objects, the modifiers to add.
-If not provided, no modifiers will be applied to the isp
+If not provided, no modifiers will be applied to the ISP
 - Empty: Returns an item stack modifier with an empty item stack and the provided modifiers
     - *Optional 1st argument*: A string, json array, json object, of list of strings and/or json objects, the modifiers to add.
-If not provided, no modifiers will be applied to the isp
+If not provided, no modifiers will be applied to the ISP
-- CopyInput: Returns an empty isp with the `tfc:copy_input` modifier and the provided modifiers
+- CopyInput: Returns an empty ISP with the `tfc:copy_input` modifier and the provided modifiers
     - *Optional 1st argument*: A string, json array, json object, of list of strings and/or json objects, the modifiers to add.
-If not provided, only the copy input modifier will be applied to the isp
+If not provided, only the copy input modifier will be applied to the ISP

 {: .notice }
 These methods return an `ItemStackProviderJS` object which has several helper methods and is described [below](#itemstackproviderjs)